OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 > _Note_: if `ExtendedDataFileWriter` happens not to extend the class anticipated by the `type`, a runtime error will be raised.

 > _**Dynamic loading versus sub-classing**_:
-> We've seen before that you have the possibility - using a `cls` attribute - to define your own
+> We've seen before that you have the possibility - using a `class` attribute - to define your own
 > elements (Channel, Forwarder or Computer) and dynamically load it at runtime.
 Here we see the possibility to `extend` a given element type.
 > A dynamically loaded element gives the programmer more flexibility and room for invention, but it _cannot_
 > be managed by the `admin` web page.
 A sub-class of a given type of element can be much lighter to write,